▼ Colors ▼

 How colors can be used to improve safety and design more optimal home and work environments

-Colorology is still used today as a holistic or alternative treatment.
-In this treatment:
+Chromotherapy, also known as light therapy or colorology, is a practice that remains relevant today as a holistic or alternative treatment.
+In this therapy:

 Red is used to stimulate the body and mind and to increase circulation.